Calibrating Bayesian Inference: Calibrating Bayesian Inference

-A further challenge in applying the standard Riemannian gradient algorithm to solve (\ref{eq:optim}) arises from evaluating the exact gradient of the $p$-value function, $\nabla_{\ttheta}\pi_{\yy}(\ttheta)$.
+A further challenge in applying the standard Riemannian gradient ascent algorithm to solve (\ref{eq:optim}) arises when evaluating the exact gradient of the $p$-value function, $\nabla_{\ttheta}\pi_{\yy}(\ttheta)$.
 This is because the $p$-value function is an integral whose domain depends on $\ttheta$ through the test statistic.
-Although analytical derivatives are sometimes available via the generalized Leibniz rule \citep[also known as the Reynolds Transport Theorem; see, e.g.,][]{Flanders1973, ReddigerPoirier2023}, evaluating them is difficult in general because the computation of the test statistic itself may involve optimization.
-An na\"ive attempt is to approximate the $r$th element of the gradient, $r = 1,\dots, q$, denoted $\nabla_{\theta_r}\pi_\yy(\ttheta)$, by an FD estimate:
+Although analytical derivatives are sometimes available via the generalized Leibniz rule \citep[also known as the Reynolds Transport Theorem; see, e.g.,][]{Flanders1973, ReddigerPoirier2023}, evaluating them is generally difficult because the computation of the test statistic itself may involve optimization.
+In the SA literature, a well-documented strategy for handling intractable gradients is to approximate them by finite differences \citep[FDs; e.g.,][]{KieferWolfowitz1952}.
+In particular, we consider a simultaneous-perturbation FD approximation of the gradient due to \citet{Spall1992}, in which a random perturbation is introduced to all parameters simultaneously, and the magnitude of perturbation decays along iterations at a suitable rate.
+The formula of the SP approximation and the conditions on the decay rate are presented in Appendix \ref{a:alg}.

-for some small perturbation $c > 0$, in which $\ee_r$ is an elementary vector with 1 on the $r$th element and 0 elsewhere.
-Because the bracketed term in (\ref{eq:finite}) is an unbiased estimator of its expectation, we may hope that an approximate solution to (\ref{eq:optim}) can be found by Riemannian SA algorithms \cite[e.g.,][]{Bonnabel2013, TripuraneniEtAl2018}.
-However, this approximation has two problems: (a) the bias of the finite-difference approximation does not vanish if $c$ is fixed, and (b) more evaluations of test statistics are required as the number of parameters increases, leading to a ``curse of dimensionality.''

-To address these issues, we propose an SPRSA algorithm, which combines a simultaneous-perturbation FD for all $q$ parameters, which resolves (a), and a decaying sequence of FD rate $\{c_k\}$ along the Riemannian gradient iterations $k = 0, 1, \dots$, which resolves (b).
-Let $\YY = \gg(\UU, \ttheta)$ be a data generating algorithm, in which the random components $\UU\sim\pr_{\UU}$ and the distribution $\pr_{\UU}$ is completely known.
-At iteration $k$, the simultaneous-perturbation FD estimator for $\nabla_{\ttheta}\pi_{\yy}(\ttheta^{(k)})$ is defined as